Image

 DWI Administrative Hearing Lawyer Webster County, MO.
 If you’ve been arrested for DWI/DUI in Webster County, MO, your ability to drive is at stake.
 The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.

-Don’t wait until it’s too late.
-You have only 15 days after your arrest to request this hearing.
-A Combs Waterkotte Webster County, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
-Call (314) 900-HELP or reach out online for a free consultation with one of our expert Webster County, MO DWI/DUI defense attorneys before the deadline passes.
+You have only 15 days following your arrest to request this hearing.
+Don’t wait—protect your license by contacting a Webster County, MO DWI administrative hearing lawyer at Combs Waterkotte now.
+Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Webster County, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Webster County, MO.

 • Protect Your License